To a victory of new identities, Monisha Ajgaonkar’s muse is sharing love when it comes to her photography

 A free space, where being ‘Queers’ or ‘LGBTQIA+’ in a progressive country like India is limited and anomalistic, breaking down such idiosyncrasies, Monisha Ajgaonkar, a courageous woman stands at crossroads only to pave her own way.
 Her celebratory journey of choice, judgment, retrospection, identity and most importantly love has made her a fresh face among this humongous world of artists and creators.
 She has gained worldwide recognition as a prodigal photographer featured in the esteemed French LGBTQ online blog, Komitid; and has been portrayed in various articles in Grazia, Vogue, Times of India, Scoop Whoop, Gay Star UK and Femina.
 She is a living example of what it means to follow your dreams and passion only to emerge as an independent, strong and successful women.

-The women behind the lens describes her inspiration as, ‘Along the way, I find new subjects; some of them turn into photographs, some of them turn into friends.’
+The woman behind the lens describes her inspiration as, ‘Along the way, I find new subjects; some of them turn into photographs, some of them turn into friends.’

 She is the mind behind various projects such as, ‘Love: No Boundaries,’ ‘Unmasked,’ ‘L: Love Matters,’ and ‘L for Love.’
 Capturing human emotions through colourful and monochrome pictures, her motive while showcasing her films and projects are “To talk about the life of people from the LGBTQIA+ community and give a glimpse to the viewers about how we feel and love from the perspective of a lesbian couple.”